-Chairman
+Co-Chairman

 Mr. Cliff was appointed Chairman of the Board of Directors on April 30, 2009.
-As discussed under "Independence" above, Mr. Cliff is considered to be an independent Director as defined in NI 58-101.
-As Chairman, Mr. Cliff is responsible for ensuring the effective functioning of the Board, independent of management, and in a manner consistent with the Governance Principles and Code of Conduct, as described under "Code of Conduct" below.
+Mr. Korenberg was appointed Co-Chairman of the Board on February 14, 2013.
+As discussed under "Independence" above, Mr. Cliff and Mr. Korenberg are considered to be independent Directors as defined in NI 58-101.
+As Co-Chairman, Mr. Cliff and Mr. Korenberg are jointly responsible for ensuring the effective functioning of the Board, independent of management, and in a manner consistent with the Governance Principles and Code of Conduct, as described under "Code of Conduct" below.
 A written position description of the Chair of the Board is available on the Company's website at www.canfor.com.